Soil To Grow Wildflowers In

 How to reduce soil fertility

 It is possible, over the space of several years, to reduce the fertility in your soil enough for wild flowers to grow successfully.
-But when I say years, I mean YEARS.
-My own mini-meadow was installed using Meadowmat wild flower turf six years ago.
-I laid the Meadowmat straight on to garden soil and I’ve been battling the grasses ever since.
+But when we say years, we mean YEARS.
+Our own mini-meadow was installed using wild flower turf six years ago.
+We laid the Meadowmat straight on to garden soil and we have been battling the grasses ever since.
+Here are a few ways to reduce the soil fertility:

 1) Grow yellow rattle alongside other flowers.
 Yellow rattle is a wildflower despised by old-time farmers (who wanted forage for their animals) because it predates on grass plants and weakens them.